Nutrition that Programs a Lifetime of Health

 What’s happening:

-- Baby: Healing from birth, producing milk, hormone drop (especially estrogen & progesterone), potential for mood shifts or postpartum depletion
+- Mom: Healing from birth, producing milk, hormone drop (especially estrogen & progesterone), potential for mood shifts or postpartum depletion

 How Nunona helps: